kirkhettich11/kirkhettich11/README.md

 - 👀 I’m interested in starting in Web Development with the goal of being Full Stack!
 - 🌱 I’m currently learning Full Stack Development through UMGC (University of Maryland Global Campus) and Codecademy.com
 - 💞️ I’m looking to collaborate on any beginer projects to learn GitHub and some Web Dev skills.
-- 📫 How to reach me you can Email me at kirkhettich11@gmail.com
+- 📫 To reach me you can Email me at kirkhettich11@gmail.com
 - ⚡ Fun fact: I am crazy full of ideas and learning to bring them to fruition.

 <!---